zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/relationships.md

 }
 ```

 The `Author` class contains a **Books** navigation property which is a list of Book objects, while the `Book` class also has a navigation property **Author**.
 Most of the time, one-to-many relationships in an Entity Framework Core model follow conventions and require no additional configuration.
-Now when you run the migration, you will see the following code in migration file which will create the database.
+Now when you run the migration, you will see the following code in the migration file which will create the database.

 ```csharp